 - 1. Lab Daily Grade (60 points) each lab will have activities to be completed for a portion of your lab daily grade. - 2.
-Lab Practical (150 points) two lab practicals, each worth 75 points, will be given during the semester covering material from previous labs. - 3.
-Lab Project (40 points) a lab project regarding the enzyme, cell respiration, photosynthesis, and osmosis experiments will be assigned during the semester, worth 40 points.
+Lab Practical (150 points) two lab practicals will be given during the semester covering material from previous labs. - 3.
+Lab Project (40 points) a lab project regarding the enzyme, cell respiration, photosynthesis, and osmosis experiments will be assigned during the semester, worth 35 points.
 This Lab Project will be a group project and you will be graded on your participation and teamwork, in addition to the lab project itself.

-Determination of Course Grade:
+Determination of Course Grade